 Apple's OS for iPad includes features that make it easier to use the iPad as a laptop replacement.
 Here's what you need to know about iPadOS.

 Since the launch of the first-generation iPad in 2010, Apple has dominated the tablet market.
 Originally launching with iPhone OS 3.2, the first-generation 9.7" iPad was architecturally akin to a large iPhone.
-With successive models, Apple has differentiated the iPad from the iPhone by adding support for input methods such as the Apple Pencil, and different screen sizes, such as the 7.9" iPad Mini, and the 11" and 12.9" iPad Pro.
+With successive models, Apple has differentiated the iPad from the iPhone by adding support for input methods such as the Apple Pencil, and different screen sizes, such as the 7.9" iPad Mini, and the 11" and 12.9" iPad Pro and the 11" and 12.9" iPad Pro with M1 chip.

 As the iPad lineup has expanded into a wholly separate product category, Apple announced at its 2019 Worldwide Developers Conference (WWDC) that it has rebranded iOS for iPad as iPadOS starting with iOS 13 to highlight and target the features that differentiate the iPad from other devices.
 This follows Apple's naming trend of watchOS for Apple Watch, and tvOS for Apple TV.